odojs/odojs/README.md

 Documentation for some parts of virtual-dom is not available, with this library it shouldn't be needed, but just in case there is a [work in progress page for virtual-dom documentation](http://hackersome.com/p/littleloops/virtual-dom-docs-wip) that does a good job describing the internals.

+Multiple sections of odojs are available off the root require.
 ```js
 var odojs = require('odojs');
 var component = odojs.component;